2008

 Your personal practice

 Some people have a regular meditation time, sometimes daily, sometimes a few times a week.
-Wherever you are and whatever you are doing you can find moments where you can be still and bring your awareness into the present.
+You find moments where you can be still and bring your awareness into the present.

-Many people who have developed their practice benefit from between 10 or 20 minute daily or every other day
+Some have developed their practice and benefit from between 10 or 20 minute daily or every other day.
+You can choose different techniques or attend a class or group meditation, live or online.

 Resting the mind on the breath